(Disclosure: Some of the links below may be affiliate links)

 I recommend IB over DEGIRO because they have lower prices and a better offer of investments.
 They are also more professional, and I trust them more than DEGIRO.

-If you want to avoid foreign brokers, you can also opt for a Swiss Broker.
+If you want to avoid foreign brokers, you can opt for a Swiss Broker.

 Make your first investment!

-You have now taken all the necessary decisions.
+You have now made all the necessary decisions.
 You can make your first investment in the stock market!

 If you are using a mutual fund, transfer your funds to the mutual fund provider and invest the funds in your choice’s mutual fund.